Free Monthly Budget Template Download

 For us, the answer is it the remaining value always gets rolled over.
 The reason for this is that we want to budget based on our average expenses.
 By carrying over the values, we have a reminder that we’ve been spending more or less than we’re expecting.
 If we’re rolling over larger and larger values, it tells us one of two things.
 Either we should adjust our expectations about how much we’ll spend in that category, or we have money reserved for an upcoming expense, such as a house/car repair or vacation.

 Not everyone agrees with this approach, so I’ve made it configurable.

 This can be the real tedious part of budgeting.
 I make a habit of going through our credit card and banking transactions every week to add them.
-This works for us because we very rarely have cash transactions (credit card rewards are great if you can trust yourself not to spend beyond your means), so it’s easy for us to track after the fact.
+This works for us because we very rarely have cash transactions.
+Credit card rewards are great if you can trust yourself not to spend beyond your means, in addition, it’s easy for us to track expenses after the fact.